M61ss/Linux/System/Storage devices.md

 **Options could be a lot.
 Following instructions are only an example.**

 1. Select partition table layout: type `g` for GPT.

+   > [!WARNING]
+   >
+   > This step erases all device partitons.
+If you only want to create a new partition skip this.

 2. Create a new partition: type `n` to create a new partition and accept all default settings.
 3. Write changes on disk: type `w`.